Progress report for LNC20-435

 We are processing data and running experiments.
 Will update when completed.

-We have developed a handout and presented research at a field day at the North West Michigan Horticultural Research Center and at the Great Lakes Fruit and Vegetable Expo.
+We have developed a handouts and presented research at the 2021 and 2022 field days at the North West Michigan Horticultural Research Center presented at the 2021 Great Lakes Fruit and Vegetable Expo, and presented a poster and a talk at the 2022 Entomological Society of America Annual Meeting.
 We will continue to undertake these activities through the life of the project.

 Educational & Outreach Activities